Ellmau

 Ellmau is a municipality in the district of Kufstein in the Austrian region of Sölllandl.
 It lies 12 km southeast of Kufstein and 9 km west of Sankt Johann in Tirol.
 It is located at an elevation of 820 m above sea level.
-It was mentioned for the first time in the records in 1155 and is nowadays part of the Ski Welt skiing area.
+It was first mentioned in the records in 1155.
+Today it is part of the Ski Welt skiing area.

-Ellmau is in very picturesque alpine countryside famed for its proximity to the Wilder Kaiser mountains and the steep wooded and meadowed hills to the south.
+Ellmau is located in the alpine countryside, close to the Wilder Kaiser mountains and the steep forest and meadow hills to the south.

-The village is a very popular holiday resort both in winter and summer.
-In winter a variety of winter sports are possible on the local pistes and, in summer, the area is ideal for walking, mountain biking and climbing.
+The village resort operates throughout the year.
+It provides a range of winter sports, while in the summer, activities such as hiking, mountain biking, and climbing are available.